WorldModelers/CorpusIngestionAndAssembly/docs/eidos.md

       readers-net:
     ```

-The image, [clulab/eidos-dart]() has been uploaded to `dockerhub` and should be downloaded by `docker-compose`.
+The image, [clulab/eidos-dart](), has been uploaded to `dockerhub` and should be automatically accessible to `docker-compose`.
 It can be customized and rebuilt locally with any necessary changes.
 The current image was build with these [instructions](https://github.com/clulab/eidos/tree/master/wmexchanger/Docker):

 ```shell
 $ sbt "project wmexchanger" "dist"